|During a side-session on Yemen war and attacks on public freedoms, yesterday at|

 the UN Human Rights Council 35 Session in Geneva, Switzerland.
 Panel was co-run my the Committee to Protect Journalists and the Gulf Center for Human Rights and other organizations.

 Before I speak further on the inhuman and absolute dire situation in Yemen, and also while keeping in mind that we are here today to understand how the war impacted public freedoms, I would like to start by sharing a short story of a young man called Amjad Mohammed Abdulrahman.
-With his thin and crispy body, Amjad, the 23 years old young man who was a law student in Aden, he had the vision to make a change in his city.
+With his thin and frail body, Amjad, the 23 years old young man who was a law student in Aden, he had the vision to make a change in his city.
 Amjad was well-known for his cultural initiatives in town and his critique against extremism; especially the thriving extremism out of the ongoing multi-fronts war in Yemen.

 According to Amjad’s close friends, Amjad received repeatedly death threats and was abducted earlier this year by some extremist group on the pretext of Amjad was promoting atheism.
 Following some intervention by influential armed political leaders, Amjad was released.
 After this, Amjad got back to the cultural scene and held a public event titled “accepting the other”.
 Not long after this, last month, a couple of veiled and armed men stormed into an internet cafe where Amjad was at and shot him both in the chest and the face.
 Amjad was killed, immediately.
 Following day, the extremists didn’t only ban holding a funeral for Amjad supposedly coz he was an atheist but also they detained four of Amjad’s friends -who mostly work as journalists - as they were about to leave Amjad’s house.
 One of these four young men who got detained is a colleague of mine.
 The friends were detained for one day in which they were exposed to severe physical torture.
 And I had the chance to hear the heartbreaking details of that torture from my colleague.
 The young men were released after, again, the intervention of influential armed political leaders.